-Simulation configuration: We conduct extensive numerical studies to assess the operating characteristics of the TITE-CFO design via comparing it with TITE-BOIN19 and TITE-CRM.22 For the TITE-BOIN method, we adopt the default parameters suggested in Liu and Yuan.6 Following Lin and Yin,17 the TITE-CRM takes the power model where the skeleton is chosen by the model calibration method30 with a half width of the indifference interval of 0.05.
-In order to more thoroughly evaluate the impact of imputation on reducing the trial duration and influencing design precision, we incorporate the original CFO design,28 for comparison.
+Simulation configuration: We conduct extensive numerical studies to assess the operating characteristics of the TITE-CFO design via comparing it with TITE-BOIN19 and TITE-CRM22.
+For the TITE-BOIN method, we adopt the default parameters suggested in Liu and Yuan (2015)6.
+Following Lin and Yin (2017)17, the TITE-CRM takes the power model where the skeleton is chosen by the model calibration method30 with a halfwidth of the indifference interval of 0.05.
+In order to more thoroughly evaluate the impact of imputation on reducing the trial duration and influencing design precision, we incorporate the original CFO design28, for comparison.
 To streamline the comparison, none of the three late-onset designs employ a suspension rule.
 The detailed settings of the methods in comparison are given in Appendix B.2.

 We explore eight representative fixed scenarios with the target DLT rate 0.3.
-To avoid cherry-picking, the eight fixed scenarios are adopted from the paper of the TITE-BOIN design.19 The detailed information on the eight fixed scenarios is provided in Appendix B.3.
-To make our numerical studies more comprehensive, we also compare the three TITE-designs under random scenarios, which are generated following the method of Paoletti et al.31 as detailed in Appendix B.4.
-The average probability difference around the target is controlled at 0.05, 0.07, 0.1, and 0.15 respectively.
+To avoid cherry-picking, the eight fixed scenarios are adopted from the paper of the TITE-BOIN design19.
+The detailed information on the eight fixed scenarios is provided in Appendix B.3.
+To make our numerical studies more comprehensive, we also compare the three TITE-designs under random scenarios, which are generated following the method of Paoletti et. al. (2009)31 as detailed in Appendix B.4.
+The average probability difference around the target is controlled at 0.05, 0.07, 0.1 and 0.15 respectively.
 Under both fixed and random scenarios, we consider seven dose levels and a total of 12 cohorts with cohort size 3.
-For the simulated trials with late-onset toxicity, the DLT assessment window is 3 months and the accrual rate is two patients per month.
+For the simulated trials with late-onset toxicity, the DLT assessment window is three months and the accrual rate is two patients per month.
 The patient arrival time follows a uniform distribution.
 The time to DLT is sampled from a Weibull distribution, with 50% of DLT events occurring in the second half of the assessment window.
-All simulation studies are

-Performance metrics: We use six performance metrics to evaluate the results for comparing different designs:
+All simulation studies are repeated for 5000 times.
+We also explore the case with the target DLT rate 0.2 under both fixed and random scenarios and the results are displayed in Figures A.1 and A.2 of Appendix C.1 Performance metrics: We use six performance metrics to evaluate the results for comparing different designs: